SjorsLockhorst/personal-site/content/projects/art-search.md

 The art search leverages OpenAI's multi-modal vision and language model [CLIP](https://arxiv.org/abs/2103.00020) to embed images and texts in a shared [embedding space](https://en.wikipedia.org/wiki/Latent_space).
 We scrape the Rijksmuseum API, embed all images with the [CLIPVisionModel](https://huggingface.co/docs/transformers/model_doc/clip#transformers.CLIPVisionModelWithProjection) and store them in Postgres using [pgvector](https://github.com/pgvector/pgvector).
 When a user enters a text query, we embed their query using [CLIPTextModel](https://huggingface.co/docs/transformers/model_doc/clip#transformers.CLIPTextModelWithProjection).

+![Training of CLIP](/images/projects/art-search/CLIP_training.png)
+*Image taken from [CLIP paper](https://arxiv.org/abs/2103.00020)*

 We use this text query embedding to search for the top-k nearest neighbours in our `pgvector` database.
 Before sending the response, we use [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html#sklearn.decomposition.PCA) to project down the CLIP embeddings from 512 dimensions to 2 dimensions (x, y) for visualization of the embedding space.

 The frontend displays the retrieved artworks in their respective places.
-The user can now also do image-to-image search with one of the retrieved artworks.
+The user can now also do image-to-image search with any of the retrieved artworks.
 You can find the source code [here](https://github.com/SjorsLockhorst/sem-art-search).
 Keep reading if you want to learn about the details!

-![Training of CLIP](/images/projects/art-search/CLIP_training.png)
-*Image taken from [CLIP paper](https://arxiv.org/abs/2103.00020)*

 ## ETL pipeline  🏗️

 <EnlargeImg src="/images/projects/art-search/etl-drawing.png" alt="ETL pipeline schematic drawing"></EnlargeImg>

 *Drawing of the ETL pipeline, click to enlarge*

-### 1. API Scarping  🕷️
+### 1. API Scraping  🕷️

 To work with the vast collection of the [Rijksmuseum](https://data.rijksmuseum.nl/docs/api/) programmatically, we built a pipeline to extract metadata for all available images.
 Here’s a breakdown of the options we explored and how we landed on the optimal solution.